blekenbleu/blekenbleu.github.io/FreshTomato.md

 <br>Available in two versions, <a href="https://www.amazon.com/dp/B008I21EA2">v2</a> is equivalent to the <a href="https://www.amazon.com/dp/B07DTL1QPK">Linksys EA6700</a>
 <br>
 <br>I <a href="https://www.amazon.com/gp/product/B008I21EA2">purchased</a> mine in 2014,
-would now get a refurbished <a href="https://www.amazon.com/dp/B00EXK14S0">EA6900</a>
+would now get a refurbished <a href="https://www.amazon.com/dp/B07DTL1QPK">EA6700</a>.
-<br>IMO, an EA6900 has hardware as good as many $150 routers,
+<br>IMO, an EA6700 has hardware nearly as good as many $150 routers,
 <br> but available for < $40 used or refurbished.
+Linksys rates their EA6900
+<br>faster <a href="https://www.linksys.com/us/support-article?articleNum=138794">only on 2.4 GHz</a> and has overheating issues
+<br> that would be mitigated by vertical mounting.
 <br>Buying used cuts prices and avoids early life failures.
 <br>Replacing problematic Linksys firmware with FreshTomato should make an EA6900 equivalent to
-NETGEAR's <a href="https://www.google.com/search?q=EA6900+vs+R7000&pcmp=f">more popular and expensive Nighthawk R7000</a> running nearly <a href="https://www.linksysinfo.org/index.php?threads/fork-freshtomato-arm.74117/page-13#post-300517">identical firmware</a>.
+NETGEAR's <a href="https://www.google.com/search?q=EA6900+vs+R7000&pcmp=f">more popular and expensive Nighthawk R7000</a> running nearly
+<a href="https://www.linksysinfo.org/index.php?threads/fork-freshtomato-arm.74117/page-13#post-300517">identical firmware</a>.
 </ul>

 </details>